ray-project/ray/doc/source/train/overview.rst

 ------

 Ray Train distributes model training compute to individual worker processes across the cluster.
-Each worker is a process that executes the `train_func` on compute resources (for example, CPUs or GPUs).
+Each worker is a process that executes the `train_func` on compute resources, for example, CPUs or GPUs.
 The number of workers determines the parallelism of the training job, and the `ScalingConfig` configures it.

 .. _train-overview-scaling-config: